트립팝 TripopTripop

 20:00Cheonggyecheon Stream night walk

-Day 2 tip — Hanbok at Gyeongbokgung is the #1 Instagram moment in Seoul.
+Day 2 tip — Hanbok at Gyeongbokgung is Seoul's #1 Instagram moment.
 Pick up by 9am to claim the best designs.
-The royal guard changing ceremony runs every hour on the hour plus 2pm, lasting about 30 minutes (closed Mondays).
-Bukchon is a living residential district — keep voices low (signs everywhere).
-At Gwangjang, the original mayak gimbap (literally "drug gimbap" because it's addictive) is at the 30+ year stall in the market's center.
+Royal guard ceremony runs every hour on the hour plus 2pm, lasting 30 minutes (closed Mondays).
+Gyeongbokgung is closed Tuesdays — check your dates.
+Bukchon is a living residential district; keep voices low (signs everywhere).
+At Gwangjang, the original mayak gimbap ("drug gimbap" — addictive) is at the 30-year stall in the market's center.
+Open 9am-10pm; 7-9pm is peak energy.

-Bukchon Hanok Village — 600-year residential hanok district between Insadong and Samcheong-dong
+Bukchon Hanok Village alley — 600-year-old hanok district with traditional tile-roof walls between Insadong and Samcheong-dong

 🎢

-Hanbok rental 2 hours 15,000 KRW, 4 hours 30,000 KRW.
-Wearing it grants free entry to all five royal palaces (normally 3,000 KRW each) plus Jongmyo Shrine.
-Royal guard ceremony runs hourly on the hour plus 2pm (closed Mondays).
-Best photo angle: in front of Geunjeongjeon Hall or by Hyangwonjeong pond.
+Hanbok rental 2 hours 15,000 KRW / 4 hours 30,000 KRW.
+Free entry to all 5 royal palaces (Gyeongbokgung, Changdeokgung, Deoksugung, Jongmyo, Changgyeonggung — normally 3,000 KRW each).
+Royal guard ceremony runs hourly on the hour + 2pm (closed Mondays).
+Best photo angle: Geunjeongjeon Hall or Hyangwonjeong pond.
+Palace closed Tuesdays.

 🍜